atakandll/Path-Of-Doomed/README.md

  Play Path of Doomed: https://atakandll.itch.io/path-of-doomed

 Story:
 Our character has lost his way in a dark tunnel, he mysteriously encounters a wizard who says "he is the chosen one".
 Saying that he is waiting for him, the Wizard tells him what needs to be done about his big task.
-ONLY KILL THE DEVILS !
+ONLY KILL THE DEVILS!

  ![Screenshot_44](https://user-images.githubusercontent.com/130579265/235330870-0854c012-1337-4178-bd68-d465c76dbb8a.png)